Masterminds/cookoo/index.md

 ---
 # Cookoo, The Chain-of-Command Controller for Go

-Cookoo is a high performance reusable controller pattern that can be used to build console (CLI) applications, API servers, middle ware, bots, and web applications.
+Cookoo is a high performance reusable controller pattern that can be used to build console (CLI) applications, API servers, middle ware, integration tests, bots, and web applications.

-In its simplest form, you have a set of re-usable commands.
-For a callback a series of commands are executed.
-Each command receives information from a context and can put information back into the context.
+Think of Cookoo as a better front-controller:

+* Map a route pattern to a chain of commands
+* Each time a route is matched, commands are processed in order
+* A `Context` travels from command to command, making it possible to pass information along.

+Since commands are re-usable, you can begin with existing commands, add your own, and rapidly assemble a collection of components that can simply and speed up application development.

 ## Getting Started with Hello World

+Here is a dead-simple Cookoo "Hello World" command line app.

     package main